Miscellanea¶

 mechanism.

-To check for instance-level permissions, use {% check_perm %}
+To check for instance-level permissions, use {% check_perm %} template tag.

 - oioioi.base.templatetags.check_perm.check_perm(parser, token)[source]¶